seethedata/seethedata-blog/content/post/5-signs-you-could-be-getting-more-from-your-IT-data-relationship.md

 +++
 date = "2016-02-16T21:04:37-05:00"
 draft = true
-title = "5 signs you could be getting more from your IT data relationship"
+title = "5 signs you could be getting more from your data relationship with IT."

 +++
 These days the term "Big Data" is one of the buzziest of the buzzwords out there, reaching such a level that even people outside of IT and data analytics have